Northern Iowa vs. North Carolina College Basketball Predictions & Picks - November 22

 Northern Iowa vs. North Carolina Predictions & Picks: Spread, Total - November 22

-Wednesday's game features the North Carolina Tar Heels (3-0) and the Northern Iowa Panthers (1-2) squaring off at Imperial Arena (on November 22) at 12:00 PM ET.
-This matchup, according to our computer prediction, will result in a 78-70 win for North Carolina.
+Wednesday's game features the North Carolina Tar Heels (3-0) and the Northern Iowa Panthers (1-2) clashing at Imperial Arena (on November 22) at 12:00 PM ET.
+This matchup, according to our computer prediction, will result in a 79-70 win for North Carolina.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!